-Note: In Mbox Studio/Studio+ and Mini, only the Global Surface has a 3D camera.
+Note: With Mbox Studio/Studio+ and Mini licenses, only the Global Surface can have a 3D camera, which cannot be configured

 In the default state, none of Mbox's mixes have a 3D camera assigned to them, except for the Global Surface.
 In this state it is possible to use 3D objects and to see them in perspective, with the center of 3D space being the center of the Global Surface and the camera's view being centered on the center of the Global Surface.
 Objects on layers can be moved and the camera's view of them will change perspective as the objects move.
 However, in this default state, the position, look-at point, and properties of the camera are preset and cannot be changed.